veertuinc/gitlab-runner/README.md

 group_id - Specify a group id if groups are configured.

 keep_alive_on_error - Keep the VM alive in case of a build error.

+**NOTE:** You can also use gitlab-runner --non-interactive. add --help for available parameters.

 ### Run the runner